ufosc/SwampScheduler/README.md

     - **main.tsx** (`/app/src/main.tsx`)
         - Where the application is setup and initialized
 - **configuration files/package.json/index.html**
-    - Used for configuring technologies used in this project, installing dependencies, and setting up the basic structure of the web-page respectively.
+    - Used for configuring technologies used in this project, installing dependencies, and setting up the basic structure of the web-page respectively

 [SwampScheduler's documentation](https://docs.ufosc.org/docs/swamp-scheduler) is a work-in-progress.